-Many developers born in the world of agile startups view continuous integration (CI) and continuous delivery (CD) as accepted standard requirements for software development.
-Yet many companies, particularly large enterprses with traditional infrastructure, still struggle to make this approach part of their development process.
+Many developers born in the world of agile startups view continuous integration and continuous delivery (CI/CD) as accepted standard requirements for software development.
+Yet many companies, particularly large enterprises with traditional infrastructure, still struggle to make this approach part of their development process.

 Today, we’re reviewing the status and value of the code delivery pipeline and how adding cloud-based services, containers like Docker and automation can deliver big dividends in lower development costs, higher quality results and faster times to launch.
 By focusing on optimizing a delivery mechanism for value, versus just delivering more code, code delivery pipelines can serve as a core to digital business.

 Continuous Integration and Delivery in Modern Development Environments

 Continuous integration is the practice of automatically integrating and testing software each time a developer commits a piece of code into a shared repository.

 Continuous delivery is another design practice, in which developers use automation to accelerate the software delivery process.
 Like CI, CD is a high-value process because it enables programmers to cut the overall cost of software development, aster delivery of high-quality code makes it easier for companies to improve customer satisfaction, capture new markets and gain a competitive advantage.